EthanRosenthal/website-source/content/blog/starting-shutting-quickly/index.md

 Lots of people wanted an all-in-one solution containing training, deployment, and monitoring.
 That space is crowded.

 Is there space for a horizontal monitoring product?
-I still think yes, but the market is small right now (though likely bigger on the west coast).
+I still think yes, but the market is small right now (though likely bigger on the west coast than here in NYC).
 I do think that this market _will_ grow.
-As it becomes easier and easier to deploy models, data teams will inevitably have to deal with the headaches of monitoring a slew of services.
-But I think we're a little ways out from that world.
+As it becomes easier and easier to deploy models, data teams will inevitably have to deal with the headaches of monitoring a slew of services; but, I think we're a little ways out from that world.

 ## The Money

 I talked with people who had money to invest or knew people with money to invest.
 I could probably have raised a couple hundred $K pre-revenue.
 I have academic and professional credentials which matter to some people.
-Further, you could imagine a pitch involving an AI monitoring system that would use AI to diagnose the AI that it was monitoring.
+Furthermore, you could imagine a pitch involving an AI monitoring system that would use AI to diagnose the AI that it was monitoring.
 And the AI doing the diagnosing would itself be monitored in a glorious dogfooding ouroboros that would leave investors salivating.

 And yet, I was very, very hesitant about taking money.
 First of all, _I_ didn't really need it.
 I had basically made an annual data scientist salary in half a year of consulting, so I had some runway.
 Furthermore, I did not really need to hire anybody.
 Sure, I had a lot to learn in building my product, but it was all well within my wheelhouse.